mrflip/hackerspace-org-docs/Conduct-and-Culture-How-To-Not-Be-Excellent.md

 # How to Not Be Excellent

 There's lots of ways to be excellent.
 Unfortunately, there are also many ways to not be excellent.

 If you find yourself doing things on the list below, please **pause and reflect**: your actions are very likely not excellent.

-Context matters, and so many of these actions can be excellent in a certain scenario: persevering in asking a close friend battling depression to go dancing, which they used to enjoy, is generous.
-Persisting in asking the cute hacker who just joined to go dancing — even when they've politely turned you down twice — is not excellent at best, and harassment at worst.

 Why not check with a friend, or your mom, or a board member or officer, or the other party?

 **Behaviors that are frequently non-excellent**:

+> Context matters, and so there are circumstances where many of these actions can be excellent.
+Persevering in asking a close friend battling depression to go dancing like they used to is generous.
+Persisting in asking the cute hacker who just joined to go dancing after they've turned you down twice is not excellent at best, and harassment at worst.

 * Consuming hackerspace resources more than most.
 For example: